Course Number:

 Course Description

-Covers digital systems, binary numbers, combinational logic, expression simplification, and common functions of combinational logic systems using programmable logic devices and fixed function integrated circuits.
-Introduces data flow and structural modeling using hardware definition language.
+Covers digital systems, digital and analog quantities, binary numbers, combinational logic, expression simplification, and common functions of combinational logic systems using Allen-Bradley programmable logic controllers (PLCs) and fixed function integrated circuits.
 Includes a 3 hour per week laboratory.
-Prerequisites: EET 113.
+Prerequisites: EET 113, EET 141.
 Audit available.

 Course Outcomes